scala/docs.scala-lang/contribute/guide.md

 1. [Select a bug to fix from JIRA](/contribute/#community-tickets), or if you found the bug yourself and want to fix it, [create a JIRA issue](/contribute/bug-reporting-guide.html) (but please
 [make sure it's not a duplicate](/contribute/bug-reporting-guide.html#reporting-confirmed-bugs-is-a-sin)).
-2. Optional ([but recommended](/contribute/scala-internals/#why-its-a-good-idea)), announce your intention to work on the bug on [scala-internals](/contribute/scala-internals/).
+2. Optional ([but recommended](/contribute/scala-internals/#why-its-a-good-idea)), announce your intention to work on the bug on [Scala Contributors](https://contributors.scala-lang.org/).
 After all, don't you want to work on a team with
 [these friendly people](/contribute/hacker-guide/#connect) - it's one of the perks of contributing.
 3. [Fork the Scala repository](/contribute/hacker-guide/#fork) and clone your fork (if you haven't already).
 4. [Create a feature branch](/contribute/hacker-guide/#branch) to work on: use the branch name `issue/NNNN` where NNNN is the JIRA issue number.